-- Step 1: Contact the ETS jurisdiction (this will be the jurisdiction in which the programme originated) and provide formal notification of intention - Step 2: The ETS Officer will arrange to meet the provider to discuss the joint validation/endorsement process and to provide details of timescales that will need to be met. - Step3: A first draft submission is provided to the Officer who will share with other jurisdictions - Step 4: Final submission document is provided to Officer who will share with other jurisdictions - Step 5: A pre-panel meeting will be arranged to allow all jurisdictions to agree a list of areas that they wish to discuss with the Provider at the validation/endorsement event - Step 6: Validation/endorsement event by the Joint ETS Group undertaken and a report provided detailing any Conditions and/or recommendations - Step 7: The Officer follows up on completion of conditions and keeps other jurisdictions informed. - Step 8: The results of the validation/endorsement event are fed into each jurisdiction's governing body for official sign off to be granted. - Step 9: A midterm review will be arranged - Step 10: At least 12 months before the end of the granted validation period the Officer will contact the provider to remind them that they must re-apply for validation.

-4 Joint Validation/Endorsement Sequence Flow chart Approval Sequence for Joint ETS

-The JETS working group will make one of the following responses:
+Step 1: Provider contacts the ETS jurisdiction (this will be the jurisdiction in which the programme originated - the hosting body) and provide formal notification of intention.

+Step 2: The ETS Officer will arrange to meet the provider to discuss the joint validation/endorsement process and to provide details of timescales that will need to be met.

+Step 3: A first draft submission is provided to the Officer who will share with other jurisdictions.

+Step 4: Final submission document is provided to Officer who will share with other jurisdictions.

+Step 5: A pre-panel meeting will be arranged to allow all jurisdictions to agree a list of areas that they wish to discuss with the Provider at the validation/endorsement event.

+Step 6: Validation/endorsement event by the Joint ETS Group undertaken and a report provided detailing any conditions and/or recommendations (may be conducted virtually where circumstances require but normally will be conducted face to face).

+Step 7: The Officer follows up on completion of conditions and keeps other jurisdictions informed.

+Step 8: The results of the validation/endorsement event are fed into each jurisdiction's governing body for official sign off to be granted.

+Step 9: Programmes will be monitored annually.

+Step 10: At least 12 months before the end of the granted validation period the Officer will contact the provider to remind them that they must re-apply for validation.

+Requests for an extension to the approval/endorsement period must submitted in writing by the educational provider stating the reason for the extension.
+The maximum agreed extension will be 12 months.